brian6484/CSKnowledge/Operating System/Linux/Memory/Pages.md

-# Clean Pages vs Active Pages in Linux Memory Management
+# Clean Pages vs Dirty Pages vs Active Pages in Linux Memory Management
 ## Page Basics

 First, understand that Linux divides memory into **pages** (typically 4KB chunks).
 The kernel tracks different types of pages based on their state and usage.